Sulphur Solidification and Forming (Pastillation)

 - No air or water pollution associated with pastille production

-- Method enables water reuse
+- Method enables water circulation

 - Minimal plant footprint